-FAQ: Quality Assurance Program Modernization
+FAQ: Quality Assurance Program

 Published November 5, 2025

 One of the three main ways BCCOHP protects the public is by ensuring that oral health professionals are able to practise competently throughout their careers.
 This work is carried out through our Quality Assurance Program (QAP).
+A modernized QAP for all oral health professionals rolls out in April 2026.

 Through modernization, BCCOHP aims to: